kstenerud/concise-encoding/cte-specification.md

 ### Time

-A time is made up of the following mandatory and optional fields:
+A time is made up of the following mandatory and **OPTIONAL** fields:

 | Field        | Mandatory | Separator | Min Value | Max Value | Min Digits | Max Digits |
 | ------------ | --------- | --------- | --------- | --------- | ---------- | ---------- |